 In a general sense, resilience is the ability to recover quickly and without consequences from stressful conditions.
 Metabolic resilience means something more specific: having multiple pathways to access metabolic fuel under different conditions.
 This is sometimes called metabolic flexibility – the ability to switch back and forth between glucose and fat as energy sources based on need.

 In a normal athletic/gym environment, this is quite handy for body fat management.
 But in the dynamic and unpredictable environment that SOFs operate in, it graduates from ‘quite handy’ to ‘absolutely crucial’.
 You could be operating in a well-fed state and then go without food for 24+ hours at a time.
-You can’t pause for a snack break or stop a mission because you’ve run out of creatine candies or beef jerky.
+Special operations nutrition patterns don’t allow you to pause for a snack break or stop a mission because you’ve run out of creatine candies or beef jerky.
 Your body needs to be able to seamlessly shift between the various energy sources available to it depending on the demands of the situation.

 The body has two primary energy sources: fat and carbohydrate.
 During lower intensity work and at rest, the body tends to metabolize more fat.
 However, the proportion of energy coming from fat metabolism can vary wildly from person to person.
 The methods described below train your body’s ability to metabolize fat as its primary energy source at rest and low-intensity aerobic exercise, sparing the finite carbohydrate stores you’ll need for intense efforts.

 Carbohydrate, or glucose metabolism, is essential for performing high output activities.
 Cells metabolize glucose very quickly, so it allows you to expend energy rapidly (i.e. make all-out efforts).
 Being able to quickly utilize and replenish these stores is essential for high output performance.
 People who metabolize fat poorly also tend to be insulin resistant, meaning they can’t efficiently utilize glucose.

 Rate and Range